What is the future for Transition Cafe and Transition Bro Gwaun?

 In late 2016 we were informed that the Transition Cafe building was due to be demolished as part of the new Chimneys Link Road development in Fishguard, our position paper from December 2016 is available here.
 We do not oppose the road scheme as it is much needed, we support the plan to make the town centre more accessible for pedestrians and wheelchair users.
 However we did respond to the consultation process, which closed in September 2017, here is TBG’s response paper.
 Additional evidence for the multiple benefits Transition Cafe brought to Fishguard are detailed in the Financial Impact Survey we conducted this summer.

 We have had discussions with other groups to find a new space to house Transition Cafe.
 Nowhere is available at present and at this stage we are no longer seeking cafe premises, we are putting our efforts into our other projects.
-We have opened a Community Fridge (the first in Wales!) in the foyer of the cafe building, we are seeking new premises for this once the building is demolished.
+We have opened a Community Fridge (the first in Wales!) in the foyer of the cafe building, the fridge will move to Abergwaun Gateway Club in early 2018.

 What is the future for Transition Bro Gwaun?